edgecase/bird-wave/doc/adding-om-component.md

 ```

 The function is called on the current month's index to return the next month's
 index.
-In case of /date-plus/, we pass in the /inc/ function, and for
+In case of _date-plus_, we pass in the _inc_ function, and for
-/date-minus/, we pass in /dec/.
+_date-minus_, we pass in _dec_.
 This is what they look like now:

 ```clojure
 (defn date-plus [model owner]